The best cheese for baby led weaning & how to safely serve it

 You’ll find real cheese in the refrigerated section, typically with other dairy products like yogurts and butter.

-Common types of processed cheeses that aren’t recommended for babies include:
+Common types of processed cheeses that are NOT recommended for babies include:

 • Jar cheese (Cheez Whiz)